AnuragSahu/WareSynth/README.md

 <!-- ![Alt Text](./assets/tes.gif) -->

-*Note : The Code and the Assets will be Released upon Paper acceptance.
+*Note : The code and the assets will be released upon paper acceptance.